scicloj/clojisr/README.md

   * Convenient wrappers for common use cases, such as visualization (Status: wrote a basic wrapper to Rmarkdown)

-  * Abstraction over different runtimes (GNUR R, Renjin, FastR) (Status: only GNU R is supported to the momentnot there yet; planning to look into Renjin soon)
+  * Abstraction over different runtimes (GNUR R, Renjin, FastR) (Status: only GNU R is supported at the moment)

   * Convenient multi-session support (Status: a draft exists, needs some polish)